 SPECIAL NOTE: The offeror shall not disclose their costs in this Submittal Form.
-This Submittal Form shall be kept anonymous and must not contain any names that can be used to identify who the offeror is and cannot exceed the page limit (as described in Section 4.02).
+This Submittal Form shall be kept anonymous and must not contain any names instead (use example word: "Title" "Position", "The Company") that can be used to identify who the offeror is and cannot exceed the page limit (as described in Section 4.02).

 SEC.
-4.08 SUBCONTRACTORS (SUBMITTAL FORM F)
+4.08 COST PROPOSAL (SUBMITTAL FORM F)